BigPolarBear1/factorization_v3/README.md

 Important: The real strength of this iteration is that we can basically precalculate much of it and just have it sitting on a disk.
 Then pull from disk and load into RAM the solutions depending on the integer you are factoring (solutions mod p<sup>a</sup><sub>i</sub>).
 That is the real strength.
 That is why this way of doing it has a shot at RSA-1024 if you are well funded.
 When I port everything to c++ I will also write a worker that you can run independently that will construct a database on disk.. so many steps of the algorithm can be skipped by just pulling what you need from disk.
 I have no choice but to go the entire mile, until the bitter end... even though I know I have won already, I still cannot find employment and I am still treated as a pariah.
 So be it.
 I will go after rsa-1024, I will go until the bitter end.
 You people just want to buy time, and perhaps you are also hoping that I will end my life out of desperation.
 I hate all of you.

 Update: Started moving the lifting logic outside of the worker threads to compute it when we're computing the iN map.
 After that I will address some of the bugs and also already begin with porting the biggest bottlenecks to cython.
 The fastest implementations of QS cant go past about 320-bit (which are written in low level languages and highly optimized, so its as expected my pure python implementation is nowhere near right now).
 So I am hoping to get a PoC working that can get past that.
 If I can just pull that off, I can already prove with hard data that I'm onto something.
 And after that I'll just keep going and keep optimizing everything.
 I will set a factorization record no matter the cost.

+Update: Very grim day.
+Just the worst depression ever.
+On the bright side, I finished moving that lifting code outside of the worker threads.
+I also just realized my findings can be used to factor very large numbers with very small factor bases... so I will upload that soon-ish I guess.
+There's still some bugs in the PoC also, but I'm a bit tired of fixing bugs and just want to make some progress for a while to feel less depressed.
+Next I'll setup a sqlite database too, and just offload calculated solutions mod p to it, so we can retrieve it when we factor different integers.
+And then I will start porting functions to cython.
+Or atleast the ones that are bottlenecking the algorithm.

 ------------------------------------------- RANT NOT RELATED TO MATH RESEARCH BELOW----------------------------------- I know shit is about to hit the fan now, for real.